TDToolbox/BTD-Docs/README.md

 This repository is for documenting anything related to NK modding

 - NK Unity - The set of Libs NK uses for BTD6/TK/BATTD
-- Solidarity - The name for the BTD5/BTDB/BMC/SAS4 engine/shared code.
-I'm not entirely sure where the name came from, but unless somebody can verify an actual name for the engine, the wiki will be sticking with it.
+- ~~Solidarity~~ BTD5 Engine - The name for the BTD5/BTDB/BMC/SAS4 engine/shared code. ~~I'm not entirely sure where the name came from, but unless somebody can verify an actual name for the engine, the wiki will be sticking with it.~~ Nobody knows the damn name so we'll just call it what it is

 ## Documentation Status